scollins83/CarND-LaneLines-P1/writeup.md

 ### Reflection

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+The pipeline for processing the images to identify lane lines consists of six steps:
+* **Grayscale**: Conversion of the input image from color to gray tones.
+* **Canny Edge Detection**: The grayscale image is then taken and run through OpenCV's Canny edge detection algorithm.
+* **Gaussian Blur**: Gaussian blur is then applied to the canny edge-detected image.
+* **Masking - Region of Interest**: A mask is applied over all but a triangle shape in the lowest portion of the Gaussian-blurred image.
+* **Hough Lines**: Finds primary lines for drawing lane lines.
+* **Weighted Lines**: Weighting lane lines so they show up thicker on the image.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In the first portion of the project, I simply left the initial function

 If you'd like to include images to show how the pipeline works, here is how to include an image: